-St. Luke’s Episcopal Church of Wilton, ME is located in the heart of the beautiful western Maine foothills region in Franklin County.
+Welcome from our Rector, Mother Sue Cole and all of us here at St. Luke’s Episcopal Church in Wilton.
+We are located in the heart of the beautiful western Maine foothills region in Franklin County.
 All are welcome at St. Luke’s, whether you are in the area for a visit or to stay.
 In addition to joining together each Sunday in worship and fellowship, we have many ministries we are passionate about.

-We celebrate a 9:30 am Eucharist Service on the first three Sundays of the month and Morning Prayer on the fourth and fifth Sundays.
+We celebrate a 9:30 am Eucharist Service on the first three Sundays of the month and Morning Prayer on the fourth Sunday.

 Your children are welcome to our 8:45 a.m.
 Sunday School September – June .
 Please contact us at 207-645-2639 with any questions.

 What is going on between Christmas and Easter?
 A lot!

 This season lasts four to nine weeks, from the Feast of the Epiphany (Jan.
 6) through the Tuesday before Ash Wednesday.
 The length of the season varies according to the date of Easter.
 The gospel stories of this season describe various events that manifest the divinity of Jesus.
 The coming of the Magi is celebrated on the Epiphany.
 The Baptism of our Lord is observed on the Sunday after Epiphany.
 The gospels for the other Sundays of the Epiphany season describe the wedding at Cana, the calling of the disciples, and various miracles and teachings of Jesus.
 The Last Sunday after the Epiphany is always devoted to the Transfiguration.
 Jesus’ identity as the Son of God is dramatically revealed in the Transfiguration gospel, as well as the gospel of the baptism of Christ.
 We are called to respond to Christ in faith through the showings of his divinity recorded in the gospels of the Epiphany season.
 (From The Episcopal Church Website)